Jett Bandy: Milwaukee Brewers

 On December 13, 2016, Bandy was traded to the Milwaukee Brewers for Martín Maldonado and Drew Gagnon.
 He made the opening day roster, and began the 2017 season splitting playing time at catcher with Manny Piña.
 Following the acquisition of Stephen Vogt, formerly of the Oakland Athletics, and due in part to a recent slump, Bandy was optioned down to the Triple-A Colorado Springs Sky Sox on June 25.
 Bandy, however, was recalled from the Sky Sox after Vogt went on the disabled list for neck and leg injuries on July 17.

 On May 25, 2018, Bandy was designated for assignment.
 On October 31, Bandy became a minor league free agent.

 Texas Rangers

 On November 7, 2018, Bandy signed a minor league contract with the Texas Rangers.
-He was assigned to the Triple-A Nashville Sounds for the 2019 season, hitting .231/.279/.430/.709 with 13 home runs and 33 RBI.
-He became a free agent following the 2019 season.
+He was assigned to the Triple-A Nashville Sounds for the 2019 season, hitting .231/.279/.430 with 13 home runs and 33 RBI.
+Bandy elected free agency following the season on November 4.

 Boston Red Sox

-On December 20, 2019, the Boston Red Sox signed Bandy to a minor league deal and invited him to spring training.
-He became a minor-league free agent on November 2, 2020.
+On December 20, 2019, the Boston Red Sox signed Bandy to a minor league contract and invited him to spring training.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Bandy became a minor league free agent on November 2, 2020.

 On February 22, 2021, Bandy re-signed with the Red Sox on a minor league contract and was invited to spring training.
-Bandy played in 34 games for the Triple-A Worcester Red Sox, hitting .208 with 3 home runs and 16 RBI's.
-On September 11, 2021, Bandy was released by the Red Sox.
+Bandy played in 34 games for the Triple–A Worcester Red Sox, hitting .208 with three home runs and 16 RBI.
+On September 11, Bandy was released by the Red Sox.